stefanofa/awesome/TOPICS.md

 *   [animate-ui/animate-ui](https://github.com/animate-ui/animate-ui) - Fully animated, open-source component distribution built with React, TypeScript, Tailwind CSS, Motion, and Shadcn CLI.
 Browse a list of components you can install, modify, and use in your projects.

 *   [LovesWorking/rn-better-dev-tools](https://github.com/LovesWorking/rn-better-dev-tools) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
 Monitor queries across devices in real-time with a gorgeous native interface.
 Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, React Web, Next.js, Expo, and any platform wher
+Works with React Native, Web, Next.js, Expo, and any JS based platform

 *   [Nozbe/WatermelonDB](https://github.com/Nozbe/WatermelonDB) - 🍉 Reactive & asynchronous database for powerful React and React Native apps ⚡️